 - Periodontal or gum disease

-Before the extraction procedure begins, your dentist may take an X-ray image of the area to help plan the best approach to removing the tooth.
+Before the tooth extraction procedure begins, your dentist may take an X-ray image of the area to help plan the best approach to removing the tooth.
 Immediately before the procedure, your dentist will administer an anesthetic to numb the treatment site, which will ensure that the treatment is comfortable.
 Depending on your dentist’s recommendation and your preference, you may receive a local anesthetic or dental sedation.

 A simple extraction is appropriate when the tooth is easily visible in the mouth.
 The dentist will use forceps to gently wiggle the tooth back and forth until it is loosened and removed.